Dangers of Distracted Driving: Definition, Stats, and Risks for Teens

 Definition of distracted driving: Distracted driving is when a driver participates in an activity not related to the actual operation of the vehicle while driving a car and the activity has the potential of shifting the driver's focus from their primary objective, which is to safely operate their vehicle while focusing on the road and traffic conditions.
 Distracted driving includes operating mobile devices while driving as well as other equally distracting situations or activities.
 Distracted driving activities increase the risk of having accidents and in a study, it is evident that distracted driving is a serious problem among teen drivers.

 Causes of Distracted Driving

-- Using a mobile device to use the internet while driving and surf the web
+- Using a mobile device to access the internet while driving and surfing the web

 - Watching videos or movies or using entertainment devices